XamkVika/tpl-pandas-exercise-1/README.md

 4. To test and run your code, just run the `main.py`.
 Make sure that you have the correct Pytohn environment in use.
 Note: The program will not run before you have fixed it!

-5. In this project and GitHub classroom we are using also tests.
+5. In this project and GitHub Classroom assignment we are using also tests.
 You can run the tests in the cmd in the project root with:
 `python -m pytest`

 6. Commit and push your changes to this repository.